michaelawyu/kubefleet-website/content/en/docs/troubleshooting/ClusterResourcePlacementEviction.md

 ---
-title: How to Troubleshoot Eviction Related Issues
+title: ClusterResourcePlacementEviction TSG
-description: Identify and fix KubeFleet issues associated with the the Eviction API
+description: Identify and fix KubeFleet issues associated with the ClusterResourcePlacementEviction API
-weight: 1
+weight: 8
 ---

 This guide provides troubleshooting steps for issues related to placement eviction.